 Your account may also be subject to additional fees as set forth on the Disclosure accompanying this Agreement.

 8. PAYMENTS - Each month you must pay at least the minimum payment shown on your statement by the date specified on the statement.
 You may pay more frequently, pay more than the minimum payment or pay the total new balance in full.
 If you make extra or larger payments, you are still required to make at least the minimum payment each month your account has a balance (other than a credit balance).
-For our Visa Classic, the minimum payment is 3.00% of your total new balance, or $20.00, whichever is greater, plus the amount of any prior minimum payments that you have not made, all outstanding unpaid fees and charges, and any amount you are over your credit limit by the date specified on the statement.
-For our Visa Platinum, the minimum payment is 3.00% of your total new balance, or $20.00, whichever is greater, plus the amount of any prior minimum payments that you have not made, all outstanding unpaid fees and charges, and any amount you are over your credit limit by the date specified on the statement.
+The minimum payment is 3.00% of your total new balance, or $20.00, whichever is greater, plus the amount of any prior minimum payments that you have not made, all outstanding unpaid fees and charges, and any amount you are over your credit limit by the date specified on the statement.
 The Credit Union also has the right to demand immediate payment of any amount by which you are over your credit limit.
 In accordance with applicable law, the Credit Union may not post payments to your account or reflect them in your available credit limit on the date they are received.
 The Credit Union may delay replenishing your credit limit until the date the payment is posted or the Credit Union confirms the payment has cleared.

 9. PAYMENT ALLOCATION - Subject to applicable law, your payments may be applied to what you owe the Credit Union in any manner the Credit Union chooses.
 However, in every case, in the event you make a payment in excess of the required minimum periodic payment, the Credit Union will allocate the excess amount first to the balance with the highest annual percentage rate and any remaining portion to the other balances in descending order based on applicable annual percentage rate.